Watch Kevin Bacon and Kyra Sedgwick Hilariously Reenact a Dumb Couple Fight

 Kevin Bacon and Kyra Sedgwick's "dumb couple fight" was way too relatable.

-During Wednesday's at-home episode of Jimmy Kimmel Live, the longtime loves reenacted a real couple's "quarantine fight" over sharing cookies and crème ice cream, which came from one of the late night show's staffers.
+During Wednesday's at-home episode of Jimmy Kimmel Live, the longtime loves came together for a new segment called "Dumb Couple Fight" and reenacted a real couple's "quarantine fight" over sharing cookies and crème ice cream, which came from one of the late night show's staffers.

 "You know, couples have been cooped up for almost two months now and inevitably that leads to some pretty dumb fights," host Jimmy Kimmel said before Kevin and Kyra took the virtual stage.
 "So, we thought, ‘Wouldn't it be fun to see those dumb.
 Fights reenacted by real Hollywood stars?'"